John Murray Forbes

-John Murray Forbes (February 23, 1813 – October 12, 1898) was an American railroad magnate, merchant, philanthropist and abolitionist.
+John Murray Forbes (February 23, 1813 – October 12, 1898) was an American railroad magnate, merchant, opium merchant, philanthropist and abolitionist.
 He was president of both the Michigan Central railroad and the Chicago, Burlington and Quincy Railroad in the 1850s.
 He kept doing business with Russell & Company.

 Early life

 Forbes was born on February 23, 1813, in Bordeaux, France.
 His father, Ralph Bennett Forbes, was a member of the Forbes family, descended from Scottish immigrants who attempted unsuccessfully to start a trade from Bordeaux.
 His mother, Margaret Perkins, was a member of the Boston Brahmin Perkins family merchant dynasty involved in the China trade.
 Among his siblings, his older brother was Robert Bennet Forbes, sea captain and China merchant.

 His paternal uncle was John Murray Forbes, lawyer and diplomat, and his maternal uncle was merchant Thomas Handasyd Perkins.
 Among his cousins was the botanist Francis Blackwell Forbes.

 In 1814, his parents moved back to the Captain Robert Bennet Forbes House in Milton, Massachusetts.
 Forbes attended school at Phillips Academy in Andover, Massachusetts, then at Round Hill School in Northampton, Massachusetts, from 1823 to 1828.